-The Former Yugoslav Republic of Macedonia (FYROM) is participating for the 12th time this year.
+The Former Yugoslav Republic of Macedonia (FYROM) is participating for the 16th time this year in Stockholm.
 The debut entry “Ne Zori, Zoro” by Vlado Janevski in 1998 came 19th in the final in Birmingham.

-The former Yugoslavia took part 27 times and the debut was in 1961.
-In the first years Macedonia always qualified for the final.
-This was also due to the fact that the neighbour countries helped with votes.
-But this has changed, since 2008 Macedonia did not make it to the final anymore.
-This has probably more to do with songs which were not preliminary made for an international audience and therefore did not met the European taste.
+The former Yugoslavia took part 27 times and the debut was made in 1961.
+In the first years FYR Macedonia always qualified for the final.
+This was also due to the fact that the neighbour countries helped with their votes.
+But this has changed, since 2008 Macedonia did not make it to the final anymore, but lovely singer Kaliopi could change this in 2012.
+She was the first one to reach the final again with “Crno I Belo”, she even reached the 13th place in the final.
+The reason for the non-qualifying years had probably more to do with songs which were not preliminary made for an international audience and therefore did not met the European taste.
+There will be the second go for Kaliopi this year.